 0.1 (Startup) + (12.5 / 4 = 3.125) + 0.033 (Stopping) = 3.258 seconds

 A fairly noticeable difference.
 For diagonal movement, use 24.74 units (arrived at using Pythagorean Theorem.
-The game is very simple in this regard.)
+Because math and geometry are useful things to learn kids.)

 That's for solo movement.
 For overall echelon speed, the team travels at 75% of the speed of the currently slowest member.
 This is why people often say "don't bring rifles with camo cloaks to fights where you need to move a long way to the boss."
 Because hold on to your hats, you're reaching speeds of three.